GennadyMV/tmc-snapshot-api/README.md

 ]
 ```

-### 3.2.
+### 4.2.
 Exercise

 ```
 Method: GET
 Content-Type: application/json
-URL: /{instance}/participants/{participantID}/courses/{courseID}/exercises/{exerciseID}/
+URL: /{instanceId}/participants/{participantID}/courses/{courseID}/exercises/{exerciseID}/
-Returns: A single exercise for a participant and course with the provided instance and IDs
+Returns: A single exercise for a participant and course with the provided IDs
 ```

 #### Example Request